Matthew Otten: Coaching career

 On 9 August 2020, Otten signed as head coach for newly established club Basketball Community Gelderland, marking his debut as head coach in the Dutch Basketball League.
 Later, the club was named Yoast United.
 With Yoast, he managed to qualify for the final of the 2021 DBL Cup where the team lost to BAL Weert.

 On May 25, 2021, Otten signed a two-year contract as the head coach of Donar, with the option for a third season.
 On March 20, 2022, he won the Dutch Cup with Donar, guiding the team to its first trophy since 2018.
 In the national playoffs, Donar was swept by rival Heroes Den Bosch in the semifinals; however, the team reached the BNXT playoff finals, where they lost to ZZ Leiden.

-On October 13, shortly after the start of the 2022–23 season, Otten was fired by Donar after losing all pre-season games as well as the first two official games of the season.
+On October 13, shortly after the start of the 2022–23 season, Otten was fired by Donar after losing the first two official games of the season.

+On June 7, 2024, he was named head coach of Austrian side Oberwart Gunners.
+He won the Austrian Championship title in 2025.
+Otten left Oberwart on August 1st, 2025, to accept an offer from Manchester Basketball.